volkanersumer/BillionMail/README.md

 ## License

-Billion Mail is licensed under the **AGPLv3 License**.
+BillionMail is licensed under the **AGPLv3 License**.
 This means you can:

 ✅ Use the software for free.
 ✅ Modify and distribute the code.